JialuJialu/Social-Dynamic-Lab/vesta/remote_edit.md

 Replace `YOUR_NETID` with your netid.

+**Note: You may have to switch the two 9090 ports to a different number; you will get an error message from Atom stating that "Server version is different from client version" if this is the case.
+Change the numbers to the port shown in the error message**

 Type `source ~/.bash_profile` to load the alias.

 Go to your Terminal and type `vesta` to SSH into vesta.